ellapitts/EllaPitts/README.md

 I am actively seeking a co-op or internship role from **May 2026 – Jan 2027**.

+**A little more about me...**
+My transition into technology comes from a background in foreign languages that     gives me a unique perspective on the intersection of human communication and technical innovation.
+This desire was sparked by witnessing firsthand the way communication has evolved and seeing the constant evolution of technology.
+I am driven by a desire to understand the holistic scope of a problem and thrive in open, collaborative team environments.
+My goal is to combine my technical skills with diverse perspectives to build technology that bridges the gap between people to be human centered.

 ---

 ### 🔧 My Tech Stack & Skills